batou069/brain/Vault/150_Mathematics/Functions/Hyperbolic_Functions.md

     - Describing motion where acceleration is proportional to distance (e.g., an object falling through a resisting medium).
 - **Machine Learning:**
     - **Activation Functions:** $\tanh x$ is widely used as an activation function in neural networks.
 It squashes input values to the range $(-1, 1)$, which can be beneficial for centering data for subsequent layers.

-      >[!question] If tanh can be expressed as a sigmoid - why do we need both of them?
+>[!question]- If tanh can be expressed as a sigmoid - why do we need both of them?
       >The standard [[Sigmoid_Function|logistic sigmoid function]] is $\sigma(x) = \frac{1}{1 + e^{-x}}$, which has a range $(0, 1)$.
       >The hyperbolic tangent function is $\tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$.
       >